-During the lockdown period I got into reading autobiographies, as a distraction from my day job of teaching classical texts.
-While cleaning my bookshelf I found an autobiography, Citizen Delhi : My Times, My Life, and started reading the iconic figure Sheila Dixit, the former Chief Minister of Delhi and the series continues from Sanjay Manjrekar’s autobiography Imperfect, followed by News reader Mrinal Pande’s Daugher’s Daughter, then My Story by Kamla Das and the latest one is Ruskin Bond’s Lone Fox Dancing.
+During the lockdown period, I got into reading autobiographies, as a distraction from my day job of teaching classical texts.
+While cleaning my bookshelf I found an autobiography, Citizen Delhi: My Times, My Life, and started reading the iconic figure Sheila Dixit, the former Chief Minister of Delhi and the series continues from Sanjay Manjrekar’s autobiography Imperfect, followed by News reader Mrinal Pande’s Daughter’s Daughter, then My Story by Kamla Das and the latest one is Ruskin Bond’s Lone Fox Dancing.

 Bond, the lone fox

-By extension, he also questions the tradition marriage.
+By extension, he also questions traditional marriage.
 Is love or cultural similarity required for a bond of marriage?
-He talks us through his own failed relationships, where logic triumphed love.
+He talks us through his own failed relationships, where logic triumphed over love.

 Just as he speaks of broken families, he speaks with equal candidness about the idea of choosing your own family and that of friendship; a relationship that knows no barriers of borders, caste, community, race or religion.

 The description of his friends, especially from Pakistan, is heart-warming, and his failure to comprehend the hate for Pakistani Muslims during India-Pakistan War is another heart-wrenching moment for him.

 Boundaries: Real and not

 Ruskin Bond raises a very pertinent question of nation and nationalism, through his identity which was always in flux; born to British parents but brought up in India.

 In one particularly poignant scene, he narrates an incident from Puri, Odhisa where he went with his foster family to a Lord Jagannath temple, and was stopped for his skin colour while his family was allowed inside.
 Who is Indian?
 Is someone qualified to be an Indian just by skin colour?